albe2669/dotfiles/README.md

 Secondly each host specifies a `os.nix` file which imports the hardware configuration, which type of host it is from `modules` and other OS related configurations.

+Thirdly each host specifies a `diskos.nix` file which specifies the disk layout and other disk related configurations.

 Lastly each host has a `home.nix` file which imports modules from `home` and specifies everything that should be configurad and installed on the user level.

+To add more hosts see [docs/add-hosts.md](docs/add-hosts.md).

 #### `modules`
 This directory contains all the modules that are used to configure the system.
 These are split into two categories, `configs` and `services`.